exploitsecurityio/leviathan/README.md

 ## Copyright

-ExploitToolFinder developed by The Security Team @ [exploitsecurity.io]
+Leviathan was developed by The Security Team @ [exploitsecurity.io]

 This program is freely redistributable under the terms of the GNU General Public License as published by the Free Software Foundation.